VeraPancaldiLab/GEMDeCan/README.md

 `snakemake -j <number_of_threads> --use-conda`
 The `<number_of_threads>` parameter in the command line can be different from the parameter in the config file.
 For exemple, if you give 4 threads in the config file and 8 in the snakemake command line, 2 jobs can run in parallel.

-Note that Kallisto and Salmon and faster than STAR, as they are pseudo-aligner.
+Note that Kallisto and Salmon are faster than STAR+RSEM, as they are pseudo-aligner.

 ### Containers
 The pipeline is ready to be executed using **[Singularity](https://sylabs.io/singularity/)** containers\